wpennell/community-tools/community.md

 - Reduces load on CalMail!
 - Subscribe to just the threads you care about

+IRC
+===
+- freenode.net
+- Vertical Communities
+- /join #mysql or #python or #makeupyourown
+- Rescued CalMail

 Instant Messaging
 =================
-- GoogleTalk, AIM, Yahoo, etc
+- XMPP, GoogleTalk, AIM, Yahoo, etc
 - Rolls all protocols into one interface (even IRC)
 - Pidgin for Linux & Windows
 - iChat/Adium for Mac & iPhone/iPad
 - Voice & Video support
 - Integration with Google Voice

-IRC
-===
-- freenode.net
-- Vertical Communities
-- Micro Communities
-- Rescued CalMail

 Community Values
 ====================